Chicago Midway International Airport, IL (KMDW)

 Video: KMDW Runway 31C.

-The only two departure procedures (Cicero and Midway) are straight forward, requiring quick turns and restricting speed to 250 Knots until advised.
+I used to say that the only two departure procedures (Cicero and Midway) are straight forward, requiring quick turns and restricting speed to 250 Knots until advised.
+But a reader points out at least one of the procedure is more complicated than that.

 CAA Preferred: Atlantic Aviation, 6150 South Laramie Avenue, Chicago, IL 60638, (773) 582-5720